Create with a named template (env_name, template_name, repo_url, odoo_image)

 oduflow call restart_environment feature-login

-oduflow call rebuild_environment feature-login
+oduflow call update_environment feature-login

 # Tear down everything (container, database, filestore, workspace)